ChromeBee/Hall-Effect-Sensor-CAD-Mouse-Spacemouse/Springs/README.md

 Unfortunately, the wave spring in its current iteration needs stifening.
 With the knob on, it wobbles too much to be useful.
 I was concerned that this may be the case.
 Anyway, it you want to experiment with this then the STL and design files are in the wave spring subdirectory.

 <b>18-Aug-2025 Update</b>
 Ok, so I've modified the TPU wave spring design to have three wave springs and this works!!!
+Printed in 85A TPU.

 ![Triple wave spring](https://github.com/user-attachments/assets/03d9c452-1e0b-4602-91c1-0924a4a2241c)
 ![Triple wave spring installed](https://github.com/user-attachments/assets/893ffd7b-049d-4fa7-bee4-32e9839a2cad)